 Benanti most recently appeared on Broadway in Steve Martin’s comedy Meteor Shower last fall.
 Prior to that, she starred as Amalia Balash in Roundabout Theatre Company’s 2016 revival of She Loves Me, for which she earned a Tony nomination.
 The actor appeared as Candela in Lincoln Center Theater’s production of Women on the Verge of a Nervous Breakdown in 2010, also directed by Sher and choreographed by Gattelli, and Lincoln Center Theater’s production of Sarah Ruhl’s In the Next Room.

 She won her Tony Award as Louise in Gypsy, starring opposite Patti LuPone.
 Her additional Broadway credits include The Wedding Singer, Nine, Tony-nominated performances in Into the Woods and Swing!, and The Sound of Music.
-Recently, Benanti has been working in television on series such as Nashville, Supergirl, and a guest arc on the current season of TV Land’s Younger starring Sutton Foster.
+Recently, Benanti has been working in television on series such as Nashville, Supergirl, and a guest arc on the latest season of TV Land’s Younger starring Sutton Foster.